 We established the Ryan Phua Memorial Fund (Ryan's Fund) through the LIVESTRONG Foundation to support cancer survivorship programs.
 We hope that you can join our family at Ryan's Ride to honor Ryan's precious short life and create unforgettable memories with your own families.

 Ryan Phua Memorial Fund

 The Ryan Phua Memorial Fund (Ryan's Fund) was established through the LIVESTRONG Foundation to fund cancer-related programs.
-To date, over $800,000 has been raised.
+To date, nearly $1 million has been raised.
 Our mission is to focus on cancer programs which address issues including, but not limited to community survivorship, palliative care and end of life care.
 We hope a difference can be made in the social recovery of families and their loved ones who have been affected by cancer.

 All donations are fully tax-deductible.

 WHAT IS THE LIVESTRONG FOUNDATION

 The LIVESTRONG Foundation exists to enhance the quality of life for those living with, through and beyond cancer.
 They do this by helping anyone affected by cancer, right now, through their free programs and services.

 The Foundation promotes the optimal physical, psychological and social recovery and care of cancer survivors and their loved ones.
 The LIVESTRONG Foundation focuses its activities on community survivorship programs, national advocacy initiatives, scientific and clinical research grants, and survivorship education and resources, including LIVESTRONG, the Foundation's comprehensive resource for cancer survivors.